Conservation at The Hunterian

 This had developed a serious crack as well as a number of smaller cracks and chips.
 Remedial conservation was carried out by conservator Julie Masson-Maclean.
 The cracks were consolidated, filled and retouched and a new support was made to improve long term storage.

-Example of a current archaeology conservation project:
+Example of an archaeology conservation project:

 A Roman Amphora with two handles, a pointed bottom, inner and outer surfaces encrusted with oyster shells.
 This had been broken into 6 fragments including rim, neck and handles and had been previously restored (possibly 1950’s?)
 A wooden pole with a flat base (to replace the original pointed foot) had been mounted inside the amphora and secured around the base with plaster filling.
 Over the years the adhesive had aged and yellowed, and a number of fragments had become detached, the plaster around the base had cracked and discoloured, and the wooden pole had become loose.
 It was decided that the wooden pole, although not original, should be kept as it reflects the history of the object’s previous conservation and display.
 The current treatment involves surface cleaning the amphora, removing the old adhesive, re-adhering the detached fragments, and removing and replacing the old plaster filling around the base.